 Built Up Roofing Overview

 Looking for a new roof for your home or business?
 Then consider going with Built Up roofing.
-It’s an excellent choice for roofs in hail prone areas due to the rocks covering the roofing beneath it as well as keep the sun rays from damaging your roof.
-This leads to a long lasting roof system that can easily withstand the harsh weather our climate gives us.
+It’s an excellent choice for flat roofs in hail prone areas due to the rocks covering the roofing beneath it as well as keep the sun rays from damaging your roof.
+This leads to a long lasting roof system that can easily withstand the harsh weather the front range gives us.

 What Is Tar & Gravel aka Built-Up Or BUR Roofing?

 Built-Up Roofing, also known as BUR or tar and gravel roofing, is a heavy-duty, multi-layer roofing system designed for residential and commercial flat roofs.
 Built-Up Roofing utilizes alternating layers of bitumen (composed of asphalt, tar, and adhesives) and fabric ply sheets that can sometimes be installed four or more layers deep.
 Then it is topped with rocks or gravel usually for extra protection.
 This mix of materials and stacking is how Built-Up Roofing got its name.

 The outer layer provides benefits such as fire resistance, hail protection and waterproofing.
 This means more protection for your commercial or industrial property from sun, rain, wind, sleet, or snow preventing you from having to file more roof insurance claims than necessary.